schneipp/sessionizer/README.md

 ## 🛠️ Bonus

-Add it to your .zshrc (if you use something else like bash or fish or whatever, you need to look it up yourself) Now you can press Ctrl+f and directly open the sessionizer:w
+Add it to your .zshrc (if you use something else like bash or fish or whatever, you need to look it up yourself) Now you can press Ctrl+f and directly open the sessionizer

 ```bash .zshrc
 bindkey -s ^f "sessionizer\n"